TorranceYang/recipes/Beef Stew.md

 8. Add bag of thyme into pot
 9. Simmer for 1.5 hours uncovered
 10. Move to instant pot and cook on "stew/meat" section for around 30 minutes or until beef is fork-tender
-11. Remove bag of thyme, add msg if desired
+11. Remove bag of thyme, add cayenne if desired
+12. Add in frozen vegetables
-12. Add slurry of cornstarch in water into stew until desired thickness is reached
+13. Add slurry of cornstarch in water into stew until desired thickness is reached
-13. Season with salt + msg and a pinch of sugar to taste
+14. Season with salt + msg and a pinch of sugar to taste

 ## Tips

 - Add whatever seasonings you'd like in addition to the base ones - garlic powder, onion powder, basil, oregano
 - If you don't like your root vegetables super mushy, add them after step 9.
 Should leave in aromatics though
+- Top off with extra broth if vegetables + meat are peeking over the liquid at any step
-- Season as you go if you're just cooking for yourself.
+- Season as you go if you're just cooking for yourself
 - Don't skip the sugar!
 It can cut some of the leftover acidity from the tomato paste.
-Also can compensate for a dryer wine.
+Also can compensate for a dryer wine